silviaCerby/gitbook/docs/getting_started/glossary.md

 ---
-description: This article describes the basic definitions of terms that are commonly used in Cerby.
+description: "This article describes the basic definitions of terms that are commonly used in Cerby."
 intercom_id: 6465559
 ---